 Hours of Service (HOS)

-J. J. Keller will help you stay on top of the latest HOS developments by informing you of the latest news and reference materials.
-As a top supplier of log books, training materials, and log auditing solutions, we can also help you comply with HOS regulations.
+J. J. Keller will help you stay on top of the latest HOS developments through our news alerts and up-to-date reference materials.
+As a top supplier of log books, training materials, and log auditing solutions, we can also help you comply with HOS regulations and keep your CSA scores low.

-We also offer Canada-specific log books and training that address Canadian hours of service regulations.
+We also offer Canada-specific log books and training that addresses Canadian hours-of-service regulations, as well as logs for oilfield operations.

 The U.S. federal hours-of-service regulations, with a few exceptions, apply to all motor carriers, drivers, and CMVs that transport property or passengers in interstate commerce.
 In-state requirements may vary.